SM-2102/Hack2022/README.md

 ## What can You Contribute

-You can contribute any of your **valid** coding program in any programming language.
+You can contribute any of your **valid** coding program in **any** programming language.

+## What do you Need to Contribute

+An account in Github/Gitlab
+Registration in Hacktober Fest 2022